zombre98/dems-zia-api/README.md

 ## StageManager

-StageManager should handle the different stages of a request process.<br/>
+StageManager should handle the four different stages of a request process.<br/>
 Functions registered to each stage should be called when the following happens:

 | Stage | Description |